-Did you know that comprehensive birth education before delivery can improve birth outcomes?
+Did you know that childbirth and parenting education before delivery can improve outcomes?

-Studies show that comprehensive education before birth results in:
+Studies show that comprehensive education before birth actually results in:

 1. Reduced anxiety about labor and delivery and the transition to parenthood.